hres/node_api/Node/README.md

 ```
 All count aggregations default to term aggregations, if the field requires histogram aggregation you must specify the fields in the esquery.js file and append the field name to the "HISTOGRAM_FIELDS" array.

+### Access control
+To configure the IP address whitelist for users to gain access without API Keys, modify the ipWhitelist array declared in the accessmanager.js module

 ## Updating
 To add features and tweak this API, please fork the repository and refer to the comments in the code to guide you.